Selfsat>IP22 Sat-IP Receiver

 Direct Connection to the Base Station

 By default, the host will send the device discovery requests via its default network interface (for instance, a WLAN interface).
 Meanwhile, you may have the base station connected directly to a secondary Ethernet interface.
-In this case, the discovery packets would never reach the IP22.
-To solve the problem, specify the Ethernet interface via the --ssdp-net-if option when launching the Sat-IP client.
+In this case, the discovery packets would never reach the Sat-IP antenna.
+To solve the problem, specify the network interface that the Sat-IP client should use to send SSDP discovery packets.
+If using the CLI, you can do so with the --ssdp-net-if

-Regarding the IP address configuration, note the base station typically will not receive an IP address via DHCP when connected directly to your host.
+Regarding the IP address configuration, note the base station typically would not receive an IP address via DHCP when connected directly to your host.
 Instead, it will fall back to a link-local address in the 169.254.0.0/16 subnet.
 Hence, to communicate with the base station, you need to configure your host’s Ethernet interface with an arbitrary address in the 169.254.0.0/16 subnet.
-For instance, assuming the Ethernet interface is named eth0, run:
+For instance, assuming the Ethernet interface is named eth0

 ip addr add 169.254.100.50/16 dev eth0